Above: Board and staff at the Conservancy offices, June 2019

-Stan Colla, Vice President for Alumni Affairs at Dartmouth until 2005, recently retired from his position as Vice President for University Relations at Alfred University.
-A Dartmouth College and Tuck School alumnus, he also holds a master’s in Education from Harvard and has advised many non-profit organizations.
+Stan Colla, Vice President for Alumni Affairs at Dartmouth until 2005, was Vice President for University Relations at Alfred University.
+A Dartmouth and Tuck School alumnus, he also holds a master’s in Education from Harvard and has advised many non-profit organizations.
 He has served on the boards of Hanover Improvement Society, Vermont Academy, Dartmouth Alumni Association, and the Mountain School, among others.
-A long-time Hanover resident, he has returned to live in the Balch Hill neighborhood with his wife, Judi.
-He observes that living in this extraordinary community reminds us that wholesome resources like clean air and water, conserved wilderness, and healthy food are the products of thoughtful stewardship.
+A long-time Hanover resident, he lives near Balch Hill with his wife, Judi.
+He observes that living in this extraordinary community reminds us that wholesome resources like clean air and water, conserved wilderness, and healthy food are the products of thoughtful stewardship.]

-Adair Mulligan, Executive Director, holds a master’s degree in Environmental Biology from Smith College, and has worked in the conservation field for 35 years.
-A former loon biologist and Education Director for New Hampshire Audubon, she moved to Lyme Center 20 years ago to join the staff of the Connecticut River Joint Commissions.
-As Conservation Director, she managed the task of 150 volunteers to write management plans for the river’s 275-mile valley in NH and VT.
-Adair is the author of several books and of essays in Where the Great River Rises and Beyond the Notches, an anthology of NH’s North Country.
+Adair Mulligan, Executive Director, holds a master’s degree in Environmental Biology from Smith College, and has worked in the conservation field for 40 years.
+A former loon biologist and Education Director for NH Audubon, she moved to Lyme in 1992 to join the staff of the Connecticut River Joint Commissions.
+As Conservation Director, she directed the task of 150 volunteers to write management plans for the 275 miles of the river’s path in NH and VT.
+Adair is the author of several books and of essays in Where the Great River Rises and Beyond the Notches, an anthology of NH’s North Country, and has completed the NH 4000 footers.
 A member of the Lyme Conservation Commission for 14 years, she now serves on the Lyme Heritage Commission and is a speaker for the New Hampshire Humanities Council’s “Humanities to Go” program.
-Her three adult children have pursued careers in the law, environmental economic policy, and the Peace Corps.
+Her three adult children are pursuing careers in the law, environmental economic policy, and medicine.
 Adair came to the Hanover Conservancy in June, 2010.